Safety netting is a cornerstone of paediatric practice.

 Audio-visual – engaging and memorable with the potential to overcome literacy and language barriers if well designed, though resource intensive and expensive upfront

-Internet, social media, websites, apps – there are many innovative methods of connecting families with health information.
-Our responsibility is thus to navigate the clutter, signpost reliable resources, dispel myths and thus champion true evidence based materials.
+Internet, social media, websites, and apps are many innovative ways to connect families with health information.
+Our responsibility is thus to navigate the clutter, signpost reliable resources, dispel myths and therefore champion proper evidence-based materials.

 TOP TIP – keep the message simple, it can be easy to overwhelm parents with information.